Piquetero Party

 The Piquetero Party is a Trotskyist political party of Argentina founded in 2018.
-Currently, it is one of the parties that make up Unión por la Patria.
+Currently, it is one of the parties that make up the Homeland Force coalition.

 History

 The term piquetero is a term from Argentine Spanish that refers to protesters who block streets to demonstrate for a particular issue.
 The concept of a piquetero has existed since at least the mid-1990s.

 Foundation

 The Piquetero Party was established in 2018 by Juan Marino, who had been a member of the Workers' Party.

 After his expulsion from the Workers' Party in 2009, he founded the Revolutionary Piquetera Tendency (TPR) in 2010.
 The TPR became the basis for the creation of the Piquetero Party in 2018.

 Development

 Since its creation, the Piquetero Party has actively participated in social mobilizations and has been part of various electoral coalitions.
 In 2017, it was part of the Popular Meeting for Land, Roof and Work.

 In 2019, the party joined the Frente de Todos, and although it did not win seats in that election, its leader Juan Marino assumed a position in the Argentine Chamber of Deputies in 2022, replacing Sergio Massa.